 Never stop taking a cancer drug without talking to your specialist first.

-You usually carry on taking nilotinib for as long as it is helping you and the side effects aren't too bad.
+You usually continue taking nilotinib for as long as it is helping you and the side effects aren't too bad.

 Tests during treatment